djeis97/cl-renderdoc/README.md

 I have only tested calling them on the thread holding my GL context, but they do not block.
 All three can be called without any arguments and should "just work". `trigger-capture` will record any GL commands for the current frame, `launch-replay-ui` will open the renderdoc capture inspector attached to the current process.

+Wrapping additional functions is more tedious than difficult- cl-autowrap has done a decent chunk of the work, but each function still needs to have a little bit of additional glue code written due to the design of the underlying api.